Jyväskylä: Cityscape

 Jyväskylä was founded in the northern end of the lake Päijänne at the crossroads of three major waterways.
 Lakes control the cityscape.
 The city grid plan from 1833 by Jacob Leonard Boringh can be well recognised in the city center.
 Nevertheless, due to very rapid population growth, the cityscape has gone through one of the most massive changes in all of Finland.

-Nowadays, Jyväskylä is a city of modern architecture.
-The city has more buildings designed by one of the best known international functionalist architects Alvar Aalto than any other city in the world.
+The city features a notable amount of modern architecture, including more buildings designed by functionalist architect Alvar Aalto than any other city in the world.

 The establishment of schools in the 1850s and 1860s proved to be the most important step from the point of view of the later development of Jyväskylä.
 The headquarters of the University of Jyväskylä are considered to be Aalto's masterpieces.
 Later, a modern architect Arto Sipinen, a pupil of Aalto, has influenced the cityscape since the 1970s by designing most of the new university buildings in the city.

 The outskirts of the city are mainly populated by student apartments and single-family houses.
 Some of the most important buildings, like Säynätsalo Town Hall, designed by Aalto are located outside the city centre in Säynätsalo and Muuratsalo.

 Consolidated areas Korpilahti, Jyväskylän maalaiskunta, Säynätsalo and also western parts of Jyväskylä are mainly countryside dominated by hilly forests and lakes.

-Schauman Mansion, a historic red-brick castle-like building, adds to Jyväskylä’s architectural heritage.
-Originally built in the early 20th century as the headquarters for the Schauman plywood factory, it now serves as a landmark of the city’s industrial past.
-Located near Lutakko, the building stands in contrast to Jyväskylä’s modern skyline, reflecting the city’s blend of old and new architecture.
+Schauman Mansion, a historic red-brick castle-like building, adds to Jyväskylä's architectural heritage.
+Originally built in the early 20th century as the headquarters for the Schauman plywood factory, it now serves as a landmark of the city's industrial past.
+Located near Lutakko, the building stands in contrast to Jyväskylä's modern skyline, reflecting the city's blend of old and new architecture.